victoryeo/tinycoin-fe/README.md

 This code was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is the front end of tinycoin blockchain.
+It supports mining, sending transaction, querying account balance and getting block information.

 ## Available Scripts